charanbobby/SriSunkaraShopify/README.md

 3.  **Common Tasks:**

-    _Initialize a new theme:_
+    _Pull existing theme:_

     ```bash
-    shopify theme init my-new-theme
+    shopify theme pull
     ```

+    You will be prompted to select the theme you want to pull from your store (e.g., "Dawn", "Development").

     _Serve (preview) a theme:_